 Habia

-Habia is the government-approved standards setting body for hair, beauty, nails, spa therapy, barbering and African-Caribbean hairdressing.
+Habia is the government-approved standards setting body for hair, beauty, nails, spa therapy, barbering.
 Its role is to maintain and improve professionalism and creates the standards that form the basis of all qualifications as well as the Codes of Practice and Industry Guidelines.
 The body works closely with both education and the industry, providing up to date information on education, qualifications and skills.
 Habia is a not profit organisation that invests all surplus revenue back into projects that will benefit the hair and beauty industries.

 Is it for you?
 If you have any queries or questions concerning qualifications and education in the hairdressing and beauty industries, you should contact habia.